What are sinuses?

 Loss of smell

 The symptoms of sinusitis may look like other conditions or medical problems.
-Always see your child's health care provider for a diagnosis.
+Always consult a doctor for a diagnosis.

 How is sinusitis diagnosed?

-Generally, your child's health care provider can diagnose sinusitis based on your child's symptoms and physical exam.
-In some cases other tests may be done to confirm the diagnosis.
+Usually, your doctor can diagnosis sinusitis based on your symptoms and physical examination.
+In some situations, additional tests may be performed to confirm the diagnosis.
 These may include:

 How long the condition is expected to last